The Clear Edge

 • Referral value: Have they sent you other clients?

 Rank all clients by effective hourly rate.
-The bottom 30-40% are your predicted churn when you double prices.
-That’s not a problem.
-That’s the plan.
+The bottom 30–40% are your predicted churn when you double prices.

 Week 3 is the announcement.
-You’re doubling prices.
-Effective in 30 days.
+You’re doubling prices, effective in 30 days.
 No negotiation.
 No grandfathering (unless strategic for top clients).

 The announcement follows The Revenue Multiplier principles—you’re not asking permission, you’re communicating a business decision.

-Key points in the announcement:
+Key points in the announcement

-• Give 30 days notice (professional standard)
+• Give 30 days notice (professional standard).

-• No elaborate justification (the decision is made)
+• Skip elaborate justification—the decision is made.

-• Make continuation easy (no action required to stay)
+• Make continuation easy (no action required to stay).

-• Make exit easy (professional off-ramp provided)
+• Make exit easy (clean, professional off‑ramp).

-Why 100% increase, not 20%?
-Because 20% increase doesn’t change your economics enough to hit $30K in 10 weeks.
-You need 2x pricing to create 1.4x revenue after churn, which positions you to hit $30K quickly.
+• You need 2x pricing to create 1.4x revenue after churn, which positions you to reach $30K quickly.

-Pattern data shows: Operators who increase 20-30% waste 12-16 weeks.
-Operators who increase 100% hit $30K in 10-12 weeks.
-Aggressive pricing compresses the timeline.
+• Operators who increase 100% hit $30K in 10–12 weeks.

-This tactic creates immediate revenue compression.
-Week 3: announcement.
-Week 4-6: churn happens.
-Revenue drops temporarily, then jumps to 1.4x baseline as remaining clients pay double.
+• Revenue drops temporarily, then jumps to 1.4x baseline as remaining clients pay double.

-Compression Tactic 3: Accept 30% Churn, Keep 70%, Net 1.4x Revenue
+Compression Tactic 3: Accept 30% Client Churn, Keep 70%, and Reset to a 1.4x Revenue Baseline

 Weeks 4–6 are the churn period.
 Some clients leave.
 This is expected and desired.